 The Alibaba platform has thousands of manufacturers, and many of them don't offer dropshipping.

-Feel free to contact certain dropshippers, and use the WholeSale Central page to find options that are closer to you geographically.
+Feel free to contact certain drop shippers, and use the WholeSale Central page to find options that are close to you geographically.
 Traditionally, this can lead to a more reliable business partnership.

 Contact Relevant Businesses and Go to Trade Shows